subvertnormality/mosaic/README.md

 ##### Quantise Note Masks

 "Quantise Note Masks" is off by default.
-With this setting enabled, note masks are quantised to the currently selected scale and are altered by scale degree or rotation adjustments.
+With this setting enabled, all note masks are quantised to the currently selected scale and are altered by scale degree or rotation adjustments.

 ##### Scales Lock Until Pattern End